MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 #### Integration via Cocoapods

-If you are integrating App Center into your app via Cocoapods, add the following dependency to your podfile and run `pod install`.
+If you're integrating App Center into your app via Cocoapods, add the following dependency to your podfile and run `pod install`.

 ```ruby
 pod 'AppCenter/Distribute'